Skip to Main Content

 Open Secrets– tracking money in U.S. politics and its effect on elections and public policy.
 Open Secrets are the best source for discovering how much and where candidates get their money.
 They also track lobbying groups and whom they are funding.

-Snopes– Snopes has been the definitive Internet reference source for urban legends, folklore, myths, rumors, and misinformation for a long time.
+Snopes—Snopes has long been the definitive Internet reference source for urban legends, folklore, myths, rumors, and misinformation.

-Poynter Institute– The Poynter Institute is not a fact-checking service.
-They are, however, a leader in distinguished journalism and produce nothing but credible and evidence-based content.
+Poynter Institute—The Poynter Institute is not a fact-checking service.
+It is, however, a leader in distinguished journalism that produces only credible and evidence-based content.

 Truth or Fiction– Very similar to Snopes.
 They tend to focus more on political rumors and hoaxes.